Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring Learning With Errors signatures, homomorphic encryption and some NIST figures

 \subsection{RLWE Homomorphic encryption}

-Although homomorphic encryption was first introduced by Rivest, Adleman and Shamir back in the 70's, it was first constructed by Craig Gentry in 2009 in its seminal paper \cite{gentry}.
-The possibility of cheap cloud computing and distributed storage have drastically changed how business and individuals process their data and although traditional encryption like AES are very fast, to perform even simple analytics on encrypted data requires either the cloud server to access the secret keys, leading to security concerns or to download the data, decrypt and operate, which is costly.
+Homomorphic encryption was first introduced by Rivest, Adleman and Dertouzos back in the 70's (\cite{he70s}), where they raised the problem of constructing a fully homomorphic scheme (a \emph{privacy homomorphism}, using their phraseology).
+This problem was solved by Craig Gentry in 2009 in its seminal paper \cite{gentry}, by using ideal lattices and (essentially) a modified version of PLWE.
+The possibility of cheap cloud computing and distributed storage has drastically changed how business and individuals process their data and although traditional encryption like AES are very fast, to perform even simple analytics on encrypted data requires either the cloud server to access the secret keys, leading to security concerns or to download the data, decrypt and operate, which is costly.
 Homomorphic encryption is the solution to this challenge.

-Areas where homomorphic encryption has applications include electronic voting systems and processing or computing on encrypted or compressed health, financial or other kinds of sensitive data on external servers like cloud or distributed devices.
+Areas where homomorphic encryption has applications include e-voting systems (\cite{gama}) and processing or computing on encrypted health, financial or other kinds of sensitive data on external servers like cloud or distributed devices.

-Homomorphic and fully homomorphic encryption(FHE) has already been introduced here in Definition 2.5, and Example 2.6 provides an example of non-fully homomorphic encryption scheme.
-RLWE provides a FHE scheme, as we see next.
+Homomorphic and fully homomorphic encryption(FHE) has already been introduced here in Definition 2.5, and Example 2.6 provides an example of a homomorphic but not non-fully homomorphic encryption scheme.

+\begin{examples}Another example of homomorphic encryption is the LWE cryptosystem.
+To avoid entering into technicalities, choose an odd prime $q$, so that $2$ is invertible in $\mathbb{F}_q$.
+We observe that a LWE-oracle is \emph{essentially} homomorphic: given a private key $s\in\mathbb{F}_q^n$, two uniformly sampled vectors $a_1,a_2\in\mathbb{F}_q^n$ and two errors $e_1,e_2$ taken from a $\mathbb{T}$-valued random variable $\chi$, of $0$-mean and variance $\sigma^2$, we se that

+\emph{Essentially} means that the sum $e_1+e_2$ is taken from the variable $2\chi$, which has also $0$-mean but variance $2\sigma^2$.
+This easy observation allows to define a homomorphic cryptosystem, which is a minor modification of Regev's scheme presented in Section 3.
+However, if we keep adding encryption of data, this results in amplifying the error of the final encrypted data, and when this error passes a certain threshold, decryption becomes impossible.
+This implies that the length of the arithmetic circuit must be known beforehand and the parameters must be set to meet this feature. \end{examples}

+An analogous analysis as in the previous example shows that RLWE oracles are also essentially homomorphic both in the additive and multiplicative structure, where, again, essentially means that the error of the sum/product is an amplification of the individual errors of the encrypted data, hence, RLWE provides a FHE scheme, as we see next.